Bark painting: History

 From the 1930s through to the 1950s, the main collectors of bark paintings were anthropologists and missionaries, including Norman Tindale at Groote in 1922, W. Lloyd Warner, Charles P. Mountford, Ronald and Catherine Berndt, W. E. H. Stanner, and Karel Kupka.
+Mission superintendent Edgar Wells took an interest in the art of the people, as had Webb before him, not only for the income it brought to the mission when sold, but also as means of to understand better the Indigenous people's culture.

 Demand for the paintings increased during the 1960s, mostly sold through mission shops.
-In 1963, the Yirrkala bark petitions, which were documents written on bark, were presented to the Australian Parliament, becoming the first documentary recognition of Indigenous Australians in Australian law.
+In 1963, the Yirrkala bark petitions, comprising four documents presented on bark adorned with images of local fish and animals by artists at Yirrkala mission, were presented to the Australian Parliament, becoming the first documentary recognition of Indigenous Australians in Australian law.
 The petitions asserted that the Yolngu people owned land over which the federal government had granted mining rights to a private company, Nabalco.
+Reverend Wells, then superintendent of Yirrkala mission, supported the Yolngu people in their attempts to keep their land from the bauxite mining company.

 In 1971, the federal government established a centralised marketing company in 1971, and from 1973 the Aboriginal Arts Board of the Australia Council gave funding to communities to establish community arts centres and to employ arts advisers.
 From the 1970s, Maningrida, Ramingining, and Katherine developed as centres for marketing bark paintings.

 Today, most bark paintings are produced for the art market, although some artists still produce traditional designs.